The American Cancer Society recommends 2 ½ cups of fruits and vegetables for the prevention of cancer.

 I love adding avocado to smoothies because they are a source of healthy fats and don’t taste bad so I won’t have to explain the contents.

-I love organic a lot so I try to do organic whenever I get the chance.
+Organic is the way to go so I try to do organic whenever I get the chance.

 So for this recipe, if the mango is out of season, you don’t have a choice but to go for store-bought frozen mango chunks.